-Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan avail of any positive effects that may occur Adaptation actions must be risk based, informed by existing vulnerabilities of our society and systems and an understanding of projected climate change.
-Adaptation actions taken to increase climate resilience must also consider impacts on other sectors and levels of governance the achievement of the objectives of the regulatory framework for environmental protection and management.
-Governments White Paper 'Ireland's Transition to a Low Carbon Energy Future' (2015 - 2030) The White Paper sets out a vision and a framework to guide Irish energy policy between now and 2030.
-A complete energy policy update informed by the vision to transform Ireland into a low carbon society and economy by 2050. sector by between 80% and 95% Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
-National Renewable Energy Action Plan (2010) Sets out the Member State's national targets for the share of energy from renewable sources to be consumed in transport, electricity and heating and cooling in 2020, and demonstrates how the Member State will meet its overall national target established under the Directive.
-Including Ireland's 16% target of gross final consumption to come from renewables by 2020.
+Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Governments White Paper 'Ireland's Transition to a Low Carbon Energy Future' (2015 - 2030) The White Paper sets out a vision and a framework to guide Irish energy policy between now and 2030.
+A complete energy policy update informed by the vision to transform Ireland into a low carbon society and economy by 2050.
+2030 will represent a significant milestone, meaning: Reduced GHG emissions from the energy sector by between 80% and 95% Ensuring that secure supplies of competitive and affordable energy remain available to citizens and businesses.
+Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Wildlife Act of 1976 Wildlife (Amendment) Act, 2000 The act provides protection and conservation of wild flora and fauna.
+Provides protection for certain species, their habitats and important ecosystems Give statutory protection to NHAs Enhances wildlife species and their habitats Includes more species for protection Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Actions for Biodiversity (2017- 2021) Ireland's National Biodiversity Plan Sets out strategic objectives, targets and actions to conserve and restore Ireland's biodiversity and to prevent and reduce the loss of biodiversity in Ireland and globally.
+To mainstream biodiversity in the decision-making process across all sectors.
+To substantially strengthen the knowledge base for conservation, management and sustainable use of biodiversity.
+To increase awareness and appreciation of biodiversity and ecosystem services.
+To conserve and restore biodiversity and ecosystem services in the wider countryside.
+To conserve and restore biodiversity and ecosystem services in the marine environment.
 Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.